What we do

 Why does Oxford Health need an Improvement Unit?
 There are many reasons, but the two main ones are:

 - To meet the needs of patients, families and staff at local level.
 Everyone has stories of problems they would like to fix, improvements they would like to make ‘if only I had the time’ and ‘if only I knew how’.
 Operational priorities are always critical but, alongside this, all organisations need a capacity for longer term problem solving.

 - A host of organisations including the Care Quality Commission, NHS England and other NHS leaders realise the NHS needs to substantially increase its capacity to learn, reflect and to make sustainable long-term improvements.
 The NHS is brilliant at short-term firefighting and managing immediate crisis.
 This is necessary but we also need a capacity to deal with long term vulnerabilities in the system, which cause distress, harm, waste and staff exhaustion.

 OHI has been formed to work with everyone in the Trust to support the development of this longer-term improvement capacity.
 We do this by:

 - Training and support to lead improvement projects.
-We run Level 2 and Level 3 training programmes and contribute to many other Trust courses.
+We offer 3 different levels of QI training programmes and contribute to many other Trust courses and inductions.